Where we prepare for the worst, and hope for the best

 If you are prepared for emergency situations, your calm will transfer to your children.
 If you are worried, confused and distraught, that will also be picked up by your children.
 That is why it is so important to be prepared and know what you will do should something happen.

-- Children are comforted by items from home.
-If you have to leave the house, be sure and take a few dolls, teddy bears, toys or games that are meaningful to them with you.
+-Children are comforted by items from home.
+If you have to leave the house, be sure and take a few dolls, teddy bears, toys or games with you.

-- Young children and older people are more susceptible to germs.
-Be sure and have an adequate supply of bacterial soaps, handiwipes and other products ad well as all the medications they require.
+Young children and older people are more susceptible to germs.
+Be sure and have an adequate supply of bacterial soaps and products to remove germs from your hands, and bring any needed medications.

-- As with all people who are upset, keep them calm.
+As with all people who are upset, keep them calm.
 Let them know in a general way what has happened, what your family will be doing, and what is expected of them.
-If there are future potential dangers, make them aware of them and what to do.
-Be sure that they can see and "end point" to the situation.
+If there are future potential dangers, make them aware of them.

-- Keep an emergency supply of diapers for children newly potty trained, as when they become upset they may temporarily need to revert to their diapers.
+Keep an emergency supply of diapers for children newly potty trained.
+They may temporarily need to revert to their diapers.

-- In order to stay healthy, you must keep your inner core warm.
+In order to stay healthy, you must keep your inner core warm.
 It is a good idea to always carry warm clothing in your car.
-You can pick up inexpensive winter clothing at thrift stores.
+You can pick up inexpensive winter clothing for bug out bags thrift stores.

-If children know in advance that your family is prepared to face emergency situations, they will remain calmer and be more prepared and know what to expect when facing unexpected and unpleasant situations.
+If children know in advance that your family is prepared to face emergency situations, they will remain calmer.
+They will be more prepared and face unexpected and unpleasant situations.

 About the Author: Nikki Willhite, mother of 3 and an interior design graduate, has been writing and publishing articles on the topic of frugal living for over a decade.
 Visit her at www.frugalhappyfamilies.com - where you will find hundreds of frugal living tips and articles.
 Frugal Happy Families- more than just money!